ckeiser2/ckeiser2.github.io/README.md

-# Online CV Templete for IS445
+# Jekyll Template for Static Site Generation

  It is a way to host an online CV with interactive visualizations.